 1. Healthy Meals in Schools Programme

-On 18 April 2016, our school started adopting the Healthy Meals in Schools Programme.
+In 2016, our school started adopting the Healthy Meals in Schools Programme.
 This programme provides food service guidelines for the school canteen and aims to cultivate good eating habits amongst our pupils and our staff, so that they will be accustomed to consume fruit, vegetables and whole grains as part of their daily diet.
 The school works together with the stall vendors to ensure that nutritious foods are sold.
 The stall vendors sell set meals which include a fruit serving.
 The school also ensures that the sweetened drinks sold carry the Healthier Choice Symbol.